Home Running Blog Site Index Link To Us Contact Us

 Side Effects

-Many athletes have abandonned using bicarbonate of soda aid their running as they experience side effects of indigestion and diarrhoea, which clearly inhibit performance.
+Many athletes have abandoned using bicarbonate of soda to aid their running as they experience side effects of indigestion and diarrhoea, which clearly inhibit performance.
 It is possible that they are taking the wrong dosage and also that the addition of sodium citrate to the supplement would help this.
 However, it is a far from uncommon side effect and is something the athlete should be aware of before trying it.
 NEVER try this for the first time on race day!

 There are no known long-term side effects of taking bicarbonate of soda.